ArielLevineLabNINDS/SeqSeek_Classify_Full_Pipeline/README.md

 1. Use Label Transfer within Seurat to predict the coarse cell types present.
 2. Use a Neural Network built with Keras to predict the neural subtypes present.

 To make the pipeline as smooth as possible, this project uses Data Version Control, also known as [DVC](https://www.dvc.org) to run the steps automatically and handle the data processing.
-For more information on the instricacies of DVC, please see the above link to the project's website.
+For more information on the intricacies of DVC, please see the above link to the project's website.
 To run the pipeline, please follow the steps below.

+There are plans to automate the installation process - perhaps by expandingg the pipeline's capacity or using a Docker container.
+However, ensuring cross-platform compatibility isn't trivial, as the install steps vary from system to system.
+Work on this front is continuing.
+Until then, the below steps should get you up and running, regardles of your OS.

 ### 1. Get the code